Watch Out for These Tourist Traps in All 50 States

 Missouri: Silver Dollar City

 A theme park in Branson that opened in 1960, Silver Dollar City is no Disney World.
 It has 40 rides and plenty of detractors who say it's run-down, not kid-friendly, and not laid out well.
-At 2020 prices of $71 for adults and $61 for children — this year's prices were still be to be announced — it's overpriced to boot.
+At 2020 prices of $89 for adults, it's overpriced to boot.

 Lincoln's World-Famous 50,000 Silver $ Bar, Montana